mlvlab/PDC/README.md

 pip install setuptools==59.5.0
 ```

-Additionally, the [torchmeta](https://github.com/tristandeleu/pytorch-meta/tree/794bf82348fbdc2b68b04f5de89c38017d54ba59) is necessary.
-Please install it by following the instructions on its GitHub page.
+Additionally, install torchmeta (earlier version) by following the instructions provided in [DIF](https://github.com/microsoft/DIF-Net).
+Or you could install recent torchmeta (pip install torchmeta) and resolve the error as in the [link](https://github.com/DavideBuffelli/SAME/issues/1).

 * Install the rest of the requirements
 ```